About First H.E.L.P.

 OUR PILLARS

-Honor– Honor the fallen and their families.
-Honor the sacrifices made and the lives lost.
-This includes Camp April, our cost-free children’s camp for the children and families of First Responder suicides as well as our Annual Honor Dinner where we bring the Widows/ Widowers of First Responders Suicides together to honor their heroes and memorialize their losses.
+Honor– We honor the fallen and their families, recognizing the sacrifices made and the lives lost.
+This includes Camp April, a cost-free children’s camp for families affected by first responder suicides, as well as our Annual Honor Dinner, where families come together to celebrate their heroes and memorialize their losses.

 Our History

-Before Blue H.E.L.P was formed, the original idea for the organization was to include all first responder disciplines.
-There was a gap in efforts to gather data, and honor those who had served their community honorably but had been denied respect because they died by suicide.
-Ultimately the founders decided the undertaking was just too large as we all worked full time jobs, so we chose to start our focus on law enforcement.
-Throughout the years we have had contact with professionals from every first responder discipline and their families asking if we would do the same for their fields.
-Now we can answer…yes.
+In 2017, our vision was to create an organization that included all first responder disciplines.
+At that time, there was a clear gap in efforts to gather data and to honor those who had served their communities with distinction but were denied respect because they died by suicide.
+Ultimately, the founders realized the undertaking was too large to manage while working full-time jobs, so the decision was made to begin with a focus on law enforcement.
+Over the years, however, we have been approached by professionals and families from every first responder discipline, asking if we would expand our mission to include their fields as well.

 Meet the First H.E.L.P.
 Team